-Hatice Duman, former owner and news editor of the socialist weekly Atılım (Leap), has been in custody since 2003.
+Hatice Duman, former owner and news editor of the Turkish socialist weekly Atılım (Leap), has been in custody since 2003.
 She is the longest-serving prisoner jailed for their journalism in Turkey, according to CPJ research.
 Duman is serving a life sentence on charges including propaganda and being a member of a banned group.
 In late 2019, Turkey’s Constitutional Court decided her right to a fair trial had been violated and ordered a retrial.

 Duman was convicted of being a member of the banned Marxist Leninist Communist Party, or MLKP, producing propaganda, and "attempting to change the constitutional order by force."
 Other charges against her included seizing weapons and forging an official document in relation to her alleged association with MLKP, according to a list of imprisoned journalists provided by the Turkish Justice Ministry in November 2013 at CPJ’s request.